yangruoqi/docs/tutorials/source_en/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-MindSpore Tutorial
+Quick Start
 =========================

 .. toctree::
    :glob:
    :maxdepth: 1
-   :caption: Quick Start
+   :caption: For Beginners

    beginner/introduction
    beginner/quick_start